ajuna-network/SubstrateNET.UnityDemo/README.md

 - Open SubstrateDemo scene
 - Play project

-Walkthrough of the impelementation can also be found in the following [video](https://www.loom.com/share/09c93e0bc1c1452b94b9367f15da9cbe).
+A walkthrough of the implementation can also be found in the following [video](https://www.loom.com/share/09c93e0bc1c1452b94b9367f15da9cbe).

 ## Getting started with Unity and Ajuna.SDK